Optimal Oblivious Load-Balancing for Sparse Traffic in Large-Scale Satellite Networks: Generalized Local Load-Balancing Scheme

 \subsection{\underline{\textbf{Case 4}}-- $S_{r_1,r_2}(0)$ and $S_{r_1,r_2}(t)$ overlap, and, $\MinCut(S_{r_1,r_2}(0),S_{r_1,r_2}(t)) < 4r_1 + 4r_2$}

 In this case, the overlap condition is equivalent to $r_2\geq t_x$ or $r_1 \geq t_y$.
-As in the previous case, there are only two possible types of overlap, Type-I and Type-II, which are described in the previous section.
-Once we define the modified stem for each type of overlap, the modifications in each routing phase is fairly straightforward.
-Henceforth, $S'_{r_1,r_2}(0)$ and $S'_{r_1,r_2}(t)$ refer to the modified stems in each case of overlap.\\ $\bullet$ \underline{\textit{Modification in the first phase}}: We distribute $1/N$ fraction of traffic to each of the nodes in vertical legs of the stem $S'_{r_1,r_2}(0)$, except the last node in each of the legs.
-We distribute $(1/r_2 - 2r_1/r_2N)$ fraction of traffic to each of the nodes in horizontal legs of the stem $S'_{r_1,r_2}(0)$, except the last node in each of the legs.
-If the node is the last node in a vertical leg and is $h$ hops away, it receives $(r_1-h+1)/N$ fraction of the traffic.
-If the node is the last node in a horizontal leg and is $h$ hops away, it receives $(r_2-h+1)(1/r_2 - 2r_1/r_2N)$ fraction of the traffic.\\ $\bullet$ \underline{\textit{Modification in the second phase}}: In this phase, we route traffic from the source stem $S'_{r_1,r_2}(0)$ to the destination stem $S'_{r_1,r_2}(t)$ such that the vertical and horizontal links outside the stem carry a maximum fraction of $\lambda_1$ and $\lambda_2$ of the traffic respectively.
+The modifications are similar to the previous case, and are fairly straightforward.\\ $\bullet$ \underline{\textit{First phase}}: We distribute $1/N$ fraction of traffic to each of the nodes in vertical legs of the stem $S_{r_1,r_2}(0)$, except the last node in each of the legs.
+We distribute $(1/r_2 - 2r_1/r_2N)$ fraction of traffic to each of the nodes in horizontal legs of the stem $S_{r_1,r_2}(0)$.\\ $\bullet$ \underline{\textit{Second phase}}: In this phase, we route traffic from the source stem $S_{r_1,r_2}(0)$ to the destination stem $S_{r_1,r_2}(t)$ such that the vertical and horizontal links outside the stem carry a maximum fraction of $\lambda_1$ and $\lambda_2$ of the traffic respectively.
 We choose $\lambda_2 = 1/2N$ and $\lambda_1 = (1/2r_2 - r_1/r_2N)$.
 The intuition for this is the same as in Case 2 in section \ref{app:case2}.

-The traffic from $\lceil\lambda_2/\lambda_1\rceil$ vertical edges combine at some intermediate nodes in order to maintain the maximum of $\lambda_2$ fraction of traffic along horizontal edges.
-It is always possible to find such a set of paths based on the choice of our $\lambda_1$ and $\lambda_2$, and, due to the geometry of the network.
-If there is residual traffic at a node in $S'_{r_1,r_2}(0)$, then there must exist a node neighboring it that is in $S'_{r_1,r_2}(t)$.
-The residual traffic must be directly sent to that neighbor.
-If a node belongs to both $S'_{r_1,r_2}(0)$ and $S'_{r_1,r_2}(t)$, then the node needs to do nothing in the second phase.\\ $\bullet$ \underline{\textit{Modification in the third phase}}: Aggregate traffic from the nodes in stem $S'_{r_1,r_2}(t)$ to the final destination of the traffic, $t$, along the shortest path.
-As a consequence of the first two stages, $1/N$ and $(1/r_2 + r_1/r_2N)$ fraction of traffic needs to be aggregated from each node in the vertical and horizontal legs of $S'_{r_1,r_2}(t)$ respectively, excepting the last nodes in each leg.
-If the node is the last node in a vertical leg and is $h$ hops away, $(r_1-h+1)/N$ fraction of the traffic needs to be aggregated from it.
-If the node is the last node in a horizontal leg and is $h$ hops away, $(r_2-h+1)(1/r_2 - 2r_1/r_2N)$ fraction of the traffic needs to be aggregated from it.
+If the node in $S_{r_1,r_2}(0)$ also lies in $S_{r_1,r_2}(t)$, no traffic needs to be explicitly forwarded, as we have already reached the destination stem.
+Additionally, the paths in the second phase \textbf{must not use} the edges used in the first and third phases.